Enjoying Bar Prep: 6 Ways to Make Studying for the Bar Exam More Fun and Effective (Visual Guide)

 Getting questions right because you’ve seen them before is the WHOLE POINT of “preparation.”

-You can at least slam dunk THOSE questions so that you can spend your most valuable resource—attention—on new and tricky questions that the bar examiners will come out with every year.
+You can at least slam dunk THOSE questions so that you can spend your most valuable resource—attention—on new and tricky questions that the bar examiners come out with every year.

 BONUS.
 Things will get better if you water the bamboo consistently.